AztecProtocol/aztec-connect-bridges/src/specs/donation/readme.md

 ## What functions are available in [/src/client](./client)?

-While there is a client class, it is of little use, as the bridge newer expects to receive anything back.
+While there is a client class, it is of little use, as the bridge never expects to receive anything back.

 ## Is this contract upgradable?
 If so, what are the restrictions on upgradability?